saikishorechalumuri/yolo-v5-object-detection-/README.md

 ####picture
 ![image](https://user-images.githubusercontent.com/93335682/185914932-66db9ded-728a-49a0-b2bf-cb8a5aab4c93.png)
-RUN THE ABOVE COMMAND IN PICTURE BY GIVING THE SAME PATH To see the output
+1)RUN THE ABOVE COMMAND IN PICTURE BY GIVING THE SAME PATH To see the output

 2)![image](https://user-images.githubusercontent.com/93335682/185915115-3955273b-c18a-41ba-87d5-1bfc5f4f425d.png)